Predicting Parkinson's disease trajectory using clinical and functional MRI features: a reproduction and replication study: Results

 \subsection{Image quality control}

-After running the pre-processing pipelines, we checked the resulting images and looked for potential pipeline failures.
+After running all the pre-processing pipelines, we checked the resulting images and looked for potential pipeline failures.
 Regarding registration, all participants brains were correctly registered to the MNI space after visual inspection.
 Brain masking was also successful for most of the participants, except for 2 in which we found a small artifact in the inter-hemispheric area.
 Given the low magnitude of this artefact and its location, we decided to keep these two participants in the study.

 Most participants of the study showed high movement parameters.
-Indeed, out of 102, 80 showed at least one time point with a frame-wise displacement superior to 0.5mm.
-However, since the authors in~\cite{nguyen_predicting_2021} did not remove high-motion volumes within participants, and that completely removing participants with high-motion volumes would highly decrease our cohort's sample size, we chose to keep all participants and all volumes.
+Indeed, out of 102, 80 showed at least one time point with a frame-wise displacement superior to 0.5mm. {The mean frame-wise displacements across all time points for each participant are reported in Supplementary Tables.
+The mean frame-wise displacement across time points and participants was of 0.258.} However, since the authors in~\cite{nguyen_predicting_2021} did not remove high-motion volumes within participants, {that removing volumes entirely can disrupt some derived values}, and that completely removing participants with high-motion volumes would highly decrease our cohort's sample size, we chose to keep all participants and all volumes.

 Regarding segmentation masks, after visual inspection no significant artifact was found for any participants using AFNI segmentation in default workflow.
 For some participants, small distortions were found in particular close to brain extremities (inter-hemispheric area or close to the skull in occipital and parietal regions).
 Using FSL segmentation however, we found brain masking issues that had impacts on segmentation quality.
 We used BET using default parameters to skullstrip images before segmentation and since we chose to explore the impact of different default implementations of pipelines, we did not exclude the segmentations for any participant nor segmentation workflow.